Black Americans laud Juneteenth holiday, say more work ahead

 “Juneteenth is important symbolically, and we need the substance to follow, but Black people historically have always tried to do multiple things at the same time," Joseph said.

-Most federal workers will observe the holiday on Friday.
-Washington, D.C., Mayor Muriel Bowser and Maryland Gov. Larry Hogan announced that state and city government offices will be closed Friday in honor of Juneteenth.
-District of Columbia public schools will also be closed Friday.
+Most federal workers will observe the holiday Friday.
+Several states and the District of Columbia announced that government offices would be closed Friday.

 Juneteenth is the 12th federal holiday, including Inauguration Day once every four years.
-It's also the first federal holiday since the Martin Luther King Jr. holiday was created in 1983.
+It's also the first federal holiday since the Martin Luther King Jr. holiday was added in 1983.

 Before June 19 became a federal holiday, it was observed in the vast majority of states and the District of Columbia.
 Texas was first to make Juneteenth a holiday in 1980.